slipstream/SlipStreamUI/README.md

 Here is the list of the static pages currently available, including the static features they support:

-To evaluate them, clone the repository and point your favourite browser to this file.
+To evaluate them, clone the repository and point your favourite browser to the links here.
+Or even better, generate a markdown rendering of this page and click away :-).
-The links here should just work.

 A few observations: